'What Happened': Clinton memoir looks at 2016 election, Russia, sexism

 3 Min Read

-NEW YORK (Reuters) - Hillary Clinton's memoir about her failed attempt to win last year's U.S. presidential election will be called "What Happened," a declaration rather than a question, her publisher said in the run-up to its September 12 release.
+NEW YORK, July 27 (Reuters) - Hillary Clinton's memoir about her failed attempt to win last year's U.S. presidential election will be called "What Happened," a declaration rather than a question, her publisher said in the run-up to its September 12 release.

 Among the things the Democratic nominee will say happened are sexism against the first woman to be the presidential candidate for a major U.S. party and "an unprecedented assault on our democracy by a foreign adversary," according to publicity material from the publisher, Simon and Schuster.